 The Harraseeket Yacht Club hosts a variety of racing events each season.
 While competitive, the goal of racing at HYC is to foster sportsmanship, friendship and seamanship.
 The club extends an invitation to any non-member who would like to join us for racing.
 Please also check the HYC calendar.
-Any questions contact the Race Committee Chair: Randy Rice.
+Any questions contact the Race Committee Chair: Peter Selian.

 The club conducts a summer-long series from the end of May until the end of August.
-The races are run under PHRF rule and classes vary year to year.
-There is a Sonar fleet and a larger fleet consisting of a mix of yachts from Concordia Yawls to J/35s.
+The Wednesday night races are run under PHRF rule.
+Typically a large fleet consisting of a mix of yachts from Concordia Yawls to J/35s join in the fun.

-Races start at 1800 on Wednesday nights outside the mouth of the Harraseeket River.
+Races start at 1800 outside the mouth of the Harraseeket River.
 Please join us!

 So come out and enjoy a great sail!